Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 self confidence

-you can be relied on
+you can be relied upon

 ambition

-developed sense of understanding
+developed sense of mutual understanding

 reliability

-the ability to adapt to a new environment
+ability to adapt to new surroundings

 rationality